Northern Lights Ultimate Adventure

 Departs Daily: 12pm (noon)

-Available: December – April (dependent on seasonal weather)
+Available: November – April (dependent on seasonal weather)

 Ages: Drivers: 18 years and older | Passengers: 8 years and older